Moisture in Concrete Floors and the Impact on Flooring Systems

 If high moisture emission is discovered during moisture testing, then proper precautions should be taken to prevent flooring system failures.

-Mitigating excessive slab moisture can cost $5,500 for every 1,000 square feet — which adds up to millions of dollars annually.
+Mitigating excessive slab moisture can cost $5,500 for every 1,000 square feet — which adds up to millions of dollars annually for schools and colleges.

 Avoid costly moisture mitigation and schedule-breaking delays with award winning Kinetex textile composite flooring from EF Contract.